-All primary supervisors are registered within the province of Ontario and have completed the requirements for registration with the College of Psychologists of Ontario.
+All primary supervisors are psychologists registered within the province of Ontario and have completed the requirements for registration with the College of Psychologists of Ontario.
 These clinical psychologists provide the primary supervision.
-However, training may also be provided by Psychological Associates, supervised staff (e.g., psychologists in supervised practice, and behaviour therapists) or inter-professional team members (psychiatrists, social workers, occupational therapists, nurses, physiotherapists, etc.).
+However, training may also be provided by psychological associates, supervised staff (e.g., psychologists in supervised practice, and behaviour therapists) or inter-professional team members (psychiatrists, social workers, occupational therapists, nurses, physiotherapists, etc.).
 Please note that despite having neuropsychologists in the faculty, the training focus is in Clinical Psychology.
-Faculty are listed in alphabetical order.
+Faculty are listed below: